Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Hierarchical Bayesian analysis

-Here $\frac{dV_c}{dz} (H_0,\Omega_{m,0})= \frac{4\pi c(1+z)^2D^2_A}{H(z)}$ is the differential comoving volume which is related to the angular diameter distance $D_A$, and expansion history of the Universe $H(z)$, the factor of $(1+z)$ in Eq. \ref{eq:popinduced} is the standard time dilatation between source and detector frame clocks, and $p(m_{1,s},m_{2,s}|\Lambda_m)$ describes the source-frame mass distribution.
-The power-law index $\gamma$ characterizes the merger rate evolution with redshift \cite{Fishbach:2018edt}: a null value of $\gamma$ corresponds to a constant merger rate in the comoving volume, while a positive value corresponds to higher rates at higher redshift.
+where $p(m_{1,s},m_{2,s}|\Lambda_m)$ describes the source-frame mass distribution (see below); $\frac{dV_c}{dz} (\Lambda_c)= \frac{4\pi c(1+z)^2D^2_A}{H(z)}$ is the differential comoving volume, with $D_A$ the angular diameter distance and $H(z)$ the Hubble parameter; the factor of $(1+z)$ in Eq.~\eqref{eq:popinduced} is the standard time dilatation between source and detector frame clocks; finally the power-law index $\gamma$ characterizes the merger rate evolution with redshift \cite{Fishbach:2018edt} (a null value of $\gamma$ corresponds to a constant merger rate in comoving volume).
 Finally the constant $C$ ensures proper normalization of the probability distribution to unity.

 We use two models for the source-frame mass spectrum that were previously implemented in \cite{LIGOScientific:2018jsj,Abbott:2020gyp}.
 The first is simple power-law model, labelled PL, in which the prior on the first component mass $m_{1,s}$ is a power law with index ($-\alpha$) and lower and upper cutoffs at $\mmin$ and $\mmax$ respectively.
 The second component mass is distributed according to a power law with index $\beta$ between $\mmin$ and $m_{1,s}$.
-This simple model is completely determined by four parameters, i.e., $\mmax, \mmin, \alpha$ and $\beta$ and it is characteristic of the standard ``isolated'' formation scenario, in which BBHs form in isolated binaries and are subject to the PISN.
+The corresponding explicit source-frame mass distribution is given in Appendix \ref{app:a}.
+This simple model is completely determined by the four parameters ($\mmax, \mmin, \alpha,\beta$).